To prepare Canada-Japan Co-op students for living and working in Japan they are required to attend a mandatory one week pre-departure training course.

 - The Japanese transportation, telephone and banking systems

-Members of the Japanese business community in Canada will describe the corporate and business culture of Japan and provide tips and advice for successful Canada-Japan Co-op student integration in Japan.
-Canada-Japan Co-op Alumni will speak first hand about their experiences in Japan and act as mentors for the incoming group of Canada-Japan Co-op students.
+Members of the Japanese business community in Canada help facilitate Training Week to provide insights into the corporate culture of Japan and provide tips and advice for successful Canada-Japan Co-op student integration in Japan.
+Canada-Japan Co-op Alumni speak firsthand about their experiences in Japan and act as mentors for new Canada-Japan Co-op students.

-A short course on Japanese language will also be provided throughout the training week.
-While the level of fluency for each student varies, they will be placed in one of two levels and their language skills will be improved prior to departure.
+A short course on Japanese language is also be provided throughout the training week.
+While the level of fluency for each student varies, their language skills will be improved prior to departure.